pinnacleapi/pinnacleapi-documentation/APIChangelog.md

 1. Rate limiting rules are updated.

 ## November 4, 2024 - Customer API
-1. DEPRECATED -`/v1/translations` endpoint has been deprecated and this feature no longer supported.
+this feature is no longer supported.

-## October 7, 2024 - Lines API
+## October 7, 2024
-1. DEPRECATED -`/v1/inrunning` endpoint has been deprecated and this feature no longer supported.
+this feature is no longer supported.

-## April 19, 2024 - Lines API
+## April 19, 2024

 1. FEATURE - Documented property `max` in the /odds/special  response.
 This property exposes contestant specific limits.